 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-Best Black Friday iPad and tablet deals for 2025
+Best iPad and tablet deals for 2026

 We check tablet sale prices on entry-level and mid-range models, as well as high-end, big-screen tablets that can replace a laptop.

 Like all tech products, tablets are constantly being updated.
 This means there are plenty of deals on last-generation iPads and tablets, as well as occasional discounts on the latest models.
-Here, we list the best genuine tablet deals available now.
+Here, we list the best genuine tablet deals available right now.

-Best Black Friday iPad and tablet deals for 2025
+Best iPad and tablet deals for 2026

 We check top retailers to find the best deals on tablets and iPads.
 We only include offers on tablets that do well in our lab tests, so if a tablet doesn't meet a decent standard, you won't find it on this list – even if it's been heavily reduced.